jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ## Commands

 The key `\` automatically triggers completion of LaTeX commands.
-Several mechanism play together to build the list of available commands.
+Several mechanisms play together to build the list of available commands.

 - A set of standard LaTeX commands is provided.
 - The files of a LaTeX project are searched for any already used commands in the form `mycommand` followed by several `{}` groups.
-Then, a snippet is dynamically built for each of them and they are added to command completion list.
+Then, a snippet is dynamically built for each of them and they are added to the command completion list.
-- When [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`, the command completion list is also populated with the commands provided by all the package used in the project (through `\usepackage`).
+- When [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`, the command completion list is also populated with the commands provided by all the _standard_ packages used in the project (through `\usepackage`).
 The list of commands provided by every package is described [here](https://github.com/LaTeXing/LaTeX-cwl).
+Note that homemade packages are ignored in this mechanism because they do not come with a `.cwl` file.
-- If you use personal macro files and want them to be taken into account by intellisense but store them is some `texmf` structure or dedicated directory.
+- If you use personal macro files and want them to be taken into account by intellisense but store them in some `texmf` structure or dedicated directory.
 Just add the directory containing the file to [`latex-workshop.latex.texDirs`](#latex-workshoplatextexDirs).
+The file must be loaded in the LaTeX project through the `\input` macro.
 - The completion list can use either placeholders or tabstops.
 The default is to use tabstops, but it can be changed using [`latex-workshop.intellisense.useTabStops.enabled`](#latex-workshopintellisenseuseTabStopsenabled).
   - placeholders: they provide meaningful information on the arguments but prevent any autocompletion trigger.
   - tabstops: they enable us to directly trigger autocompletion again for citations and references.